Within Teamwork, you can create tasks in your projects via email.

 • #onlyfollowcomments

-Unfollowing via email
+Unfollow via email

 Image Placeholder

-Managing email signatures
+Manage email signatures

-• You could add #end as 1px white text and space it one row above your normal email signature so no one can see it on normal emails but Teamwork will recognize the start of your signature.
+• You could add #end as 1px white text and space it one row above your normal email signature so no one can see it on normal emails but Teamwork.com will recognize the start of your signature.